 This resource provides performance information on over 1,800 different toilets including over 940 WaterSense certified high-efficiency toilets.
 To view this study, click HERE.

 Not sure how much water to use to irrigate your home’s landscaping?
 Use the Watering Calculator to develop a customized watering schedule, based upon your plant type, soil type, sprinkler type, and geographic location.
+To use the calculator, click HERE.

 The Water Conservation Garden